takama/router/README.md

 Go Router
 =========

-A simple, compact and fast router package for use with Go services to process HTTP requests
+A simple, compact and fast router package to process HTTP requests.
+The router package is useful to prepare a RESTful API for Go services.
+It has JSON output, which bind automatically for relevant type of data.
+The router has timer feature to display duration of request handling in the header

 [![Build Status](https://travis-ci.org/takama/router.png?branch=master)](https://travis-ci.org/takama/router)
 [![GoDoc](https://godoc.org/github.com/takama/router?status.svg)](https://godoc.org/github.com/takama/router)